ubuntu/yaru/CONTRIBUTING.md

 ## "Third-Party" Icons

-The Suru icon set is not a "universal" set and **will not attempt to supply icons for third-party apps**.
-A "third-party" application is any application independent from the core GNOME experience and is a non-generic application with it's own branding, e.g. Mozilla Firefox or Inkscape.
+The Suru icon set is not a "universal" set and **will not attempt to supply icons for "third-party" applications**.
+A "third-party" application is any application that is non-generic and has it's own branding, e.g. Mozilla Firefox or Inkscape.
+A helpful

 It is key that this project to not infringe on the brands of other projects as it is intended to be eventually used at the vendor-level.
 So pull requests to add icons or symbolic links that would overwrite the branding of third-party apps **will be rejected.**